-Evidence at Level 2 will indicate that the applicant demonstrates they are a skilled evidence-informed educator who develops and improves their educational practice on a sustained basis with demonstrable impact and continued development of educational leadership.
-Applicants will also demonstrate a national profile in educational practice.
+Evidence at Level 2 will indicate that the applicant demonstrates they are a skilled evidenceinformed educator who develops and improves their educational practice on a sustained basis with demonstrable impact and continued development of educational leadership.
+Applicants will also demonstrate evidence consistent with national disciplinary norms of excellence in educational practice.